cert-orangecyberdefense/datalake-hunter/README.md

 When a query hash is provided, it will be used as the name of the bloom filter in the csv file.

 ⚠️ Please be aware that bloom filters **can and will produce false positive matches** but **will not produce false negative**.
 The default false positive rate for our bloom filters is `0.00001`, meaning  1 false positive in 100 000.
 You are free to change this rate but there will always be a chance of false positive result.
-Please check the project description above for more information.
+Please check the project description above for more information about bloom filters.

 ## Example